CT56567/pleasy/README.md

-  -h --help               Display help (Currently displayed) -s --step=[1-2]         Select step to proceed (If it stalls on a step) -d --debug              Provide messages to help with debugging this function
+  -h --help               Display help (Currently displayed) -s --step=[1-2]         Select step to proceed (If it stalls on a step) -d --debug              Provide messages to help with debugging this function -y --yes                Answer yes to all prompts

 Examples:
-pl proddown d9
+pl proddown stg_d9
-pl proddown d9 -s=2
+pl proddown stg_d9 -s=2
 END HELP

 </details>